 Repeatability: This course may not be repeated for additional credits.

-Pre-requisites: Minimum grade of C- in ENGR 1117.
+Pre-requisites: Minimum grade of C- in (ENGR 1117 or MEE 1117)

 ISE 2103.
-Deterministic Models in Operations Research.
-3 Credit Hours.
+Operations Research I. 3 Credit Hours.

 Repeatability: This course may not be repeated for additional credits.

-Pre-requisites: Minimum grade of C- in (MATH 1042 (may be taken concurrently), MATH 1942 (may be taken concurrently), or 'Y' in METW)
+Pre-requisites: Minimum grade of C- in (MATH 1042 (may be taken concurrently), MATH 1942 (may be taken concurrently), or 'Y' in METW) and ENGR 1102 (may be taken concurrently)

 ISE 3101.
-Product Quality Assurance.
+Quality Control and Process Improvement.
 3 Credit Hours.

 Methods used to achieve higher product quality, to prevent defects, to locate chronic sources of trouble, to measure process capability, and to use inspection data to regulate manufacturing processes are emphasized.
 Preparation of statistical control charts and selection of suitable sampling plans.
 Topics include review of probability distributions, control chart principles, control charts for variables (X, R charts), control charts for attributes (p, c, u charts), specifications and tolerances, fundamentals of acceptance sampling, acceptance sampling by attributes, special attribute sampling procedures, reliability, graphic methods for quality control, and TQM and ISO standards.
+Note: Prior to Fall 2024, this course was titled "Product Quality Assurance"; students who received credit for this title will not receive additional credits.

 Repeatability: This course may not be repeated for additional credits.